tobixen/plann/README.md

 ## Other tools

-There is a "competing" project at https://github.com/geier/khal - you may want to check it out - it's more mature but probably more complex.
-It's using a "vsyncdir" backend - if I've understood it correctly, that involves building a local copy of the calendar.
-The philosophy behind plann and calendar-cli is slightly different, it is supposed to be a simple cli-based caldav+ical client.
-No synchronization, no local storage, just client-side operations.
+There is a "competing" project at https://github.com/geier/khal - you may want to check it out - it's more mature but probably more complex.  khal uses a "vdir" backend; a local directory with icalendar files.
+It is designed to operate offline (while some other tool can optionally synchronise this with a remote server).
+The philosophy behind plann and calendar-cli is the opposite: interact directly with a caldav server; no synchronisation, no local storage, just client-side operations.

 ## New vs old interface